 Twitter = @cgutch

 A career in music was always on the cards for Ollie as he was born into a musical family and began playing the piano from a very young age.
 After graduating from Brunel University with a music degree, he cut his teeth working for various music organisations, including the global artist management company, IMG Artists.
-Before joining COOL he managed the Music Commissioning and Promotion Department at Oxford University Press, where he was responsible for seeking out composing opportunities for their roster of composers – among them Michael Finnissy, Howard Skempton, Michael Berkeley, Bob Chilcott and Zhou Long.Read more...
+Before joining COOL as a Composer Agent, he managed the Music Commissioning and Promotion Department at Oxford University Press, where he was responsible for seeking out composing opportunities for their roster of composers – among them Michael Finnissy, Howard Skempton, Michael Berkeley, Bob Chilcott and Zhou Long.Read more...

 Ollie joined COOL as a Composer Agent in 2015, representing COOL’s clients on projects ranging from feature films to ballets, TV dramas to theatre, commercials to operas.

 Always fascinated by stories, scripts, music and film, Matthew was fortunate to begin his career working closely with many of the world’s finest film directors in the VFX world.
 Whilst working on Iain Softley’s Hackers (United Artists) he was asked to join the crew of Brian De Palma’s Mission: Impossible for Paramount Pictures.
 This led to him co-founding the computer FX company ‘Bionic Digital’ at Pinewood Studios which provided computer FX work on numerous films including Rob Cohen’s Daylight (Universal Pictures), Philip Noyce’s The Saint (Paramount Pictures), The Jackal (Universal Pictures), 101 Dalmations (Disney), The Man who knew too Little (Warner Bros), Event Horizon (Paramount Pictures), Lost in Space (New Line) and perhaps most notably Stanley Kubrick’s Eyes Wide Shut for Warner Bros.
 Before embarking for a year to Australia and Los Angeles on John Woo’s Mission: Impossible 2 in 1999, Matthew wrote and directed the short film Passengers which was accepted into the Palm Springs Film Festival.Read more...